Textile Triumphs: Choosing Fabrics in Interior Design

 FAQs

-Consider the room’s function, color scheme, desired texture, and the durability required.
+Consider the room’s function, color scheme desired texture, and required durability.
 Assess the maintenance needs and how the fabric complements other elements in the space.

 How do I choose interior design materials?

-Evaluate the aesthetics, durability, sustainability, and maintenance of the materials.
+Evaluate the materials’ aesthetics, durability, sustainability, and maintenance.
 Consider the space’s purpose, your lifestyle, and how the materials interact with light and color in the room.

 What are the 4 things to consider when choosing fabric?